simran2104/ApnaDoctor/README.md

 <p align="center"><img src="predicted.jpg" /></p>

 ## Demo:
-Have a look on the website being deployed on pythonanywhere.com <a href="https://simmi1234.pythonanywhere.com/">ApnaDoctor</a>
+Have a look on the website being deployed on pythonanywhere.com <a href="https://simmi1234.pythonanywhere.com/">ApnaDoctor</a>.

+## Snapshots:
+Know More about "ApnaDoctor" through <a href="https://github.com/simran2104/ApnaDoctor/edit/main/README.md">Snapshots</a>.

 ## Contributing:
 Please Fork this project and send me a pull request.

 ## Authors: